 - Spouses and children of people who have had a USAA auto or home policy

 The company has an A++ financial rating from AM Best.
-USAA also performed very well on J.D.
-Power’s 2019 Auto Claims Satisfaction Study and its 2019 Insurance Shopping Study.
+USAA also performed very well in the J.D.
+Power 2021 Auto Insurance StudySM and its 2021 Insurance Shopping Study.
 The company makes it easy to apply for a quote, buy a policy, and use your coverage.

 State Farm: Best For Students

 State Farm is the largest auto insurance provider in the U.S., with over 16 percent of the market share, according to the National Association of Insurance Commissioners.
 State Farm can be a great option for many different kinds of people, especially students.
 If you’re a good student, you could get up to 25 percent off your premium with State Farm.
 You won’t come across a discount on student car insurance that big when shopping for car insurance elsewhere.
 Also, you get to keep that discount until you’re 25 years old, even after you graduate college.

 State Farm has four apps that make claims easier and help people save money.
 One app, Steer Clear®, is for drivers under 25 to hone their skills.
 Drivers complete in-app courses and log driving hours.
 Drivers who complete the program get another discount on their premium.